johnsiilver/sshttp/README.md

 If the client proxy is on port 25001, it would forward the SSH traffic to the remote proxy which would connect you to the SSH daemon.

 Note: This seems to work great, but it is pretty bare bones.

+Note: The goal of this is to forward SSH, but in fact it should proxy about anything.